Angelo942/gdb_plus/README.md

 secret = dbg.read(dbg.base_elf + dbg.elf.symbols["secret"], 0x10)
 canary = dbg.canary
 ```

+**Note**
+While you can access the registers only when the process is at a stop, remember that you can read and write on the memory at any time

 Pwntools let you access the address where each library is loaded with `p.libs()[<path_to_library>]`
 We have two wrapper for the main ones: